Co-op Housing

 What do co-op members own?

-Members own shares in the cooperative, which gives them an ownership interest in the corporation and the exclusive right to occupy a particular unit, governed by an occupancy agreement or proprietary lease.
+Members own shares in the cooperative, which gives them the right to occupy a particular unit, governed by an occupancy agreement or proprietary lease.
+Members do not own physical property.

 Who manages and maintains the co-op?